JonathanPierce/PyTokenize/README.md

 This will use the library's split_functions functionality to print out a list of functions and their tokenizations.

 # Further Notes
-This library has been custumoized for use in cheating detection applications.
+This library has been customized for use in cheating detection applications.
 It should be pretty simple to un-customize it.